The Last Kiss (1931 film)

 The Last Kiss is a 1931 British Indian silent film, directed by Ambuj Gupta.
-The film was produced by the Dhaka Nawab Family and it is the first Bangladeshi film to be full-length.
+The film was produced by the Dhaka Nawab family and was the first film to be full-length feature film from eastern Bengal (modern-day Bangladesh).
 Shot in Dhaka, post-production work was done in Calcutta.
 The Last Kiss was released by the Mukul Theater.
 The film is considered lost.

 The two actresses, Lolita and Charubala Devi, were brought from brothels in Dhaka.
 The film was sold to the Aurora Film Company of Calcutta.

 Plot

 The full plot of the film is unknown, and sources vary about it.
-Khaza Shahed said it was about a conflict between two family members.
-Khaza Zahir said the plot involved the hero's wife being kidnapped, and the hero subsequently finding her in the bedroom of the villain, leading to a fight in which both the hero and his wife die.
+Khwaja Shahed said it was about a conflict between two family members.
+Khwaja Zahir said the plot involved the hero's wife being kidnapped, and the hero subsequently finding her in the bedroom of the villain, leading to a fight in which both the hero and his wife die.